Ronald Acuña Jr. Player Props: Braves vs. Cubs

 Ronald Acuña Jr. At The Plate

+- Acuna has an OPS of 1.008, fueled by an OBP of .422 to go with a slugging percentage of .587.
+All three of those stats are best among Atlanta hitters this season.

-- Among qualified batters in baseball, he ranks third in batting average, third in on-base percentage, and fourth in slugging.
+- He ranks third in batting average, second in on base percentage, and fourth in slugging among qualified hitters in baseball.

+- Acuna has reached base via a hit in 82 games this season (of 107 played), and had multiple hits in 46 of those games.

-- Acuna has had at least one RBI in 37.7% of his games this year (40 of 106), with two or more RBI 15 times (14.2%).
-He has also accounted for three or more of his team's runs in nine contests.
+- Acuna has driven home a run in 41 games this year (38.3%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.